T 10 (Enalapril 10 mg)

 Pill imprint T 10 has been identified as Enalapril maleate 10 mg.

-Enalapril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; left ventricular dysfunction; hypertensive emergency (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Enalapril is used in the treatment of high blood pressure; diabetic kidney disease; hypertensive emergency; heart failure; alport syndrome (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Enalapril 10 mg is not subject to the Controlled Substances Act.

 See also related documents.